 Plaque originally placed by the State Department of Parks and Recreation August 10, 1974, and rededicated in cooperation with the State Legislature January 9, 1982, to commemorate the close of California's Bicentennial restoration project.

 Significant changes were made to the building between 1906 and 1908, when a basement was added, the attic was converted to office space, and the modern conveniences of the era were installed.
-The 1954 addition of the East Wing provided new office space for the legislature which is still in use today.
-A massive restoration project was undertaken beginning in 1975, lasting 6 years and costing $86 million, with the aim of returning the building to its 1906 appearance.
+The 1954 addition of the East Wing provided new office space for the Legislature, which is still in use today.
+A massive restoration project began in 1975, lasting six years and costing $86 million, with the aim of returning the building to its 1906 appearance.

-The Capitol is 319 feet tall from the ground to the pinnacle of its dome, and prior to the construction of downtown Sacramento office towers in the 1990s and early 2000s, could be seen from miles away.
+The Capitol is 319 feet tall from the ground to the pinnacle of its dome, and before the construction of downtown Sacramento office towers in the 1990s and early 2000s, it could be seen from miles away.

 The north and south sides of the building feature large projecting porticoes with fluted Corinthian columns supported by large granite entablatures.
 The north portico is pictured below.
 Note also the square pilasters on either side of the columns, as mentioned above.

-The architectural star of the Capitol, apart from its iconic dome, is the Western portico with its commanding pediment and sculptures, pictured below.
+Apart from its iconic dome, the architectural star of the Capitol is the Western portico with its commanding pediment and sculptures, pictured below.
 Minerva, the Roman goddess of wisdom, stands in the center of the tympanum, flanked by allegorical figures representing Justice and Mining to her left and Education and Industry to her right.

-The statues were done by French born but ethnically Italian sculptor Pietro Mezzara, who had come to California in 1850 seeking his fortune in the Gold Rush.
-Mezzara eventually opened a studio in San Francisco and became well known for his work on prominent public buildings.
+The statues were made by French-born but ethnically Italian sculptor Pietro Mezzara, who had come to California in 1850 seeking his fortune in the Gold Rush.
+Mezzara eventually opened a studio in San Francisco and became well-known for his work on prominent public buildings.

-Originally, sculptures of allegorical figures or decorative stone vases created by Mezzara stood atop each of the white pedestals which interrupt the building's rooftop colonnade.
+Originally, sculptures of allegorical figures or decorative stone vases created by Mezzara stood atop each of the white pedestals interrupting the building's rooftop colonnade.
 These pedestals are visible in the above photo of the north portico.
-During the 1906 renovation however, these works were removed and have subsequently been lost.
+During the 1906 renovation, however, these works were removed and have subsequently been lost.